Farama-Foundation/ViZDoom/doc/DoomGame.md

 Sets the format of the screen buffer and the automap buffer.
 Supported formats are defined in `ScreenFormat` enumeration type (e.g. `CRCGCB`, `RGB24`, `GRAY8`).
-The format change affects only the buffers so it will not have any effect on the content of ViZDoom's display window.
+The format change affects only the buffers, so it will not have any effect on the content of ViZDoom's display window.

 Default value: `CRCGCB`